-Although many coaches teach that you should look up to the ceiling during the squat, this is actually an incorrect position.
+Although many coaches teach that you should look up to the ceiling during the squat, this is an incorrect position.
 Your head needs to remain neutral throughout the movement.
 To keep your neck neutral focus your eyes on the point where the wall meets the floor.
-Doing so maintains the neutral curve of the spine, making the exercise safer and ensuring proper balance.
+Doing so maintains the neutral curve of the spine, making the exercise safer, and ensuring proper balance.

-To squat properly you need to be positioned squarely.
+To squat correctly, you need to be positioned squarely.
 That means that your feet need to be square on to one another in a line and the hips should be square on to the feet.
-Don’t open or rotate the hips or you will move out of the square on position.
+Don’t open or rotate the hips, or you will move out of the square on position.
 If you do squat when your hips are not square, one of your knees will cave in, leading to potentially debilitating problems.

 The best way to check that your hips are in the correct position is to squeeze your glutes tight.
-This will have the effect of leveling off the hips.
+It will have the effect of leveling off the hips.
 When you come up from each rep, you should likewise squeeze the glutes to check your hip alignment.

-How low should you squat?
+- How low should you squat?

 Think about spreading the floor.
-Your feet will not move but you will have an outward pressure on the floor, essentially pushing your knees out.
+Your feet will not move, but you will have an outward pressure on the floor, essentially pushing your knees out.
 It should feel as though you are squatting in between your legs and not on top of your legs.

 Lower back pain from squats is no fun.
 It’s often the result of butt wink, the rounding of the lumbar spine in the bottom squat position.
-The main causes of butt wink that we’ve identified are lack of external shoulder rotation and inflexible hamstrings.
+The leading causes of butt wink that we’ve identified are lack of external shoulder rotation and inflexible hamstrings.